 - Single occupancy flats, shared flats and houses will all be classified as a “household”.
 Students will be expected to follow government guidance on socialising outside of a “household”.
 Further information can be found on the GOV.UK website

-- Students arriving into the UK from countries that are not exempt from the requirement to self-isolate will be able to arrive from Saturday 5 September at no extra cost.
+- Students arriving into the UK from countries that are not exempt from the requirement to self-isolate will be required to isolate upon their arrival.
 Visit the GOV.UK website for a full list of exempt countries

-- Students arriving from countries not exempt from having to isolate will be supplied with bedding, kitchen and food essentials packs and then supported during their 14-day period of isolation.
+- Students arriving from countries not exempt from having to isolate will be supplied with bedding, kitchen and food essentials packs and then supported during the defined period of isolation.
 For further information, please view the government advice on how to self-isolate when you travel to the UK

 - Arrival and move-in to the accommodation is limited to the student +1 other, to reduce the number of people in and around the building during the move-in period